blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 What the above verse says is that Brahman (Ultimate Reality) is True, World is apparent (Mithya, i.e. not unreal), Jeeva (Living Beings) and Brahman are not unlike.
 By living beings, we are referring to their Aatman, or Jeeva-Aatman, not their bodies or their minds - which are all considered to be part of the material world.

 Now, schools of Hindu-ism describe the differences between Aatman, Param-Aatman and Brahman.
-Aatman is J, Param-Aatman is Eeshvara, and
+Aatman is Jeeva, Param-Aatman is Eeshvara, and Brahman

 Advaitha Vedaantha describes that Aatman is Brahman.
 But this is only qualitatively true, not quantitatively.
 But Advaitha Vedaantha holds that Maaya is only an illusion that disappears upon Brahma Jnaana, while other schools hold that Maaya is sustained by Param-Aatman.

 So to those schools, Brahman is Eeshvara, and is Saguna, since Eeshvara is Saguna.

-Krishna is Param Aatman.
+Krishna is Param Aatman (BG).
+Katha (two birds)

 The knowledge acquired in the material world is, just like modern science, limited in its scope, and cannot make any claims about what is beyond the material world.
-Because of this, Veda-s are the only sources for
+Because of this, the Veda-s are the only sources for Brahma Jnaana (as per the Veda-s).
+But Thanthra-s do the same thing, so the more general term is Shruthi (what is heard, through meditation).

+A common analogy that describes this is the Ghata-Aakasha (pot-space) analogy.
+However, I'll use a shorter analogy.
+Consider a monitor of an infinite resolution and DPI to be projecting an image on to its screen.
+There, each entity in the image is covering a part of the monitor.
+Now, the part of the monitor that covers a living being is called the Jeeva-Aatma, while the entire monitor, i.e. what underlies the whole image, is called the Param Aatma, or Eeshvara (God).